dask/dask/docs/source/install.rst

 .. _Anaconda distribution: https://www.anaconda.com/download/

 Dask currently supports Linux, macOS, and Windows.
-See the :doc:`changelog` for comprehensive release notes for each Dask release.
+See the :doc:`changelog` for comprehensive release notes for each Dask version.

 How to Install Dask
 -------------------

-Dask installation can happen in a couple of different ways.
+Dask installation can happen in a few different ways.
 You can install Dask with ``conda``, with ``pip``, or install from source.

 Conda
 -----